wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-premium-storage-preview-portal.md

 ### Create an Azure virtual machine using Premium Storage via the Azure Command-Line Interface

-The [Azure Commnand-Line <!-- deleted by customization Interface](/documentation/articles/xplat-cli-install)(Azure --><!-- keep by customization: begin --> Interface](/documentation/articles/xplat-cli)(Azure <!-- keep by customization: end --> CLI) provides a provides a set of open source, cross-platform commands for working with the Azure Platform.
+The [Azure Commnand-Line Interface](/documentation/articles/xplat-cli-install)(Azure CLI) provides a provides a set of open source, cross-platform commands for working with the Azure Platform.
 The following examples show how to use Azure CLI (version 0.8.14 and later) to create a premium storage account, a new virtual machine, and attach a new data disk from a Premium Storage account.

 #### Create a premium storage account